the-teachingRSE-project/competencies/institutionalized_education.md

 for the digital humanities to Spanish in 2017 (resulting in a 10-fold increase in traffic from Spanish-speaking countries [@Crymble2018]), French in 2019 [@Papastamkou2019] and Portuguese in 2021 [@Alves2021].
-Similarly, in the period 2015-2017, the Stack Overflow website launched localized versions in Portuguese [@StackOverflowPortuguese], Russian [@StackOverflowRussian] and Spanish [@StackOverflowSpanish] to reach a wider community.
+Similarly, in the period 2015-2017, the Stack Overflow website launched localised versions in Portuguese [@StackOverflowPortuguese], Russian [@StackOverflowRussian] and Spanish [@StackOverflowSpanish] to reach a wider community.
 There are also RSE short primers [@Astigarraga2022] and